 Make sure to whisk the canned coconut milk and sugar together well.

 Then pour the coconut milk mix over the top of the rolls in pan.
-Make sure you cover the entire dish, but don’t worry about any tiny clumps in the sauce they will melt in baking.
+Make sure you cover the entire dish, but don't worry about any tiny clumps in the sauce they will melt in baking.

 Bake until golden brown.
 The rolls take about 30 minutes to cook, if they seem to be browning too fast, cover with foil.

-Allow the rolls to cool about 15 minutes before serving.
+Allow the buns to cool about 15 minutes before serving.

-The rolls themselves will be soft and fluffy and the sauce will be syrupy and saturating into the bottoms of the rolls.
+The buns themselves will be soft and fluffy and the sauce will be syrupy and saturating into the bottoms of the dinner rolls.